Bgujer/MECH105_algorithms/False Position/README.md

 es = stopping criteria
 Maxit = maximum interations
 Outputs:
-*The root
+-The root
-*the functions value at the root
+-the functions value at the root
-*the error
+-the error
-*The number of iterations it took to get to the root
+-The number of iterations it took to get to the root